sacarlson/stellar_utility/multi-sign-server/readme.md

 * core_version: this is the stellar-core git hash first 8 letters that this system is controling if running in localcore mode

+## Test website for mss-server
+ We have created a test web client that utilises the websocket of mss-server for people to experment with and to server as an example.
+ The client provides a box to send raw JSON with a send button.
+The text JSON results are then seen at the bottom.
+ It also contains a list of some examples of some of the common usage functions with param values already contained to try.
+ This can be seen sometimes (not stable site just adsl connected home computer due to limited resources and funding) at http://zipperhead.ddns.net/example_mss_server_actions.html.
+The code for this is also in this github distribution for you to see and try.
+The present server is also run on the unstable site so don't always expect a responce.

+## Why was it create?
+Mss-server was originaly created to allow the publishing of multi sign transaction and provide a point of collection for the signers to pickup the original unsigned transaction, sign it and send a validation signature back to the mss-server that would collect all the needed signatures and when weighted threshold is met will send the multi signed transaction to the stellar-core network.
+We later added features to make it more like a mini horizon API interface as well.

 ##install and setup
 clone the git:
 $git clone git@github.com:sacarlson/stellar_utility.git